Where Are Nike Products Made?

 Nike is perhaps most renowned for its shoes and sneakers.
 So if you are wondering where are Nike shoes made, if you look at the graph above, you’ll see that most of their shoes are made in China, Vietnam, and Indonesia.

-Regardless of whether or not you decide to buy any Nike products, I would be remiss not to bring up their controversial past of not just abandoning American manufacturing, but producing their products in factories with absolutely atrocious working conditions.
+Regardless of whether you decide to buy any Nike products, I would be remiss not to mention their controversial past, which includes not only abandoning American manufacturing but also producing their products in factories with absolutely atrocious working conditions.
 Nike drew major criticism starting in the 1990s for their use of child labor and sweatshops in countries like Cambodia and Pakistan.
-There have been several video documentaries following children in Nike’s factories who were working 7 days a week and 16 hours a day.
+There have been several video documentaries following children in Nike’s factories, who work 7 days a week and 16 hours a day.
 Those types of employment controversies have continued recently as well, including a strike at a Chinese factory where the public discovered that Nike had been underpaying their factory workers for nearly 20 years.

 Additional controversy surfaced more recently with another example of Nike saying one thing and doing another – the Hong Kong protests, a large social justice event in 2019 and 2020.
-Nike loves a good social justice campaign, but when Houston Rockets GM Daryl Morey spoke out in support of the protests, Nike removed all Houston Rockets apparel from their stores in China.
+Nike loves a good social justice campaign, but when Houston Rockets general manager Daryl Morey spoke out in support of the protests, Nike removed all Houston Rockets apparel from its stores in China.

-Anyways, I think there are tons of better options for athletic shoes and apparel from companies that support fair wages, working conditions, and the American job market and economy.
-If you do want to buy Nike, I would recommend going straight to the source from one of their U.S. manufacturing partners, which I’ve listed below.
+Anyway, I think there are many better options for athletic shoes and apparel from companies that support fair wages, working conditions, and the American job market and economy.
+If you do want to buy Nike, I recommend going directly to one of their U.S. manufacturing partners, which I’ve listed below.

 FactoryProduct TypeCityStateTotal Workers